+The most significant temple in the city of Vijayawada in Andhra Pradesh is the temple of Goddess Kanaka Durga.
+The name of the temple is often announced as a synonym for the city of Vijayawada.
 The Kanaka Durga Temple of Vijayawada is located on the Indrakeelaadri hill, surrounded by rocks from three sides and has its name mentioned many times in the Vedic mythical literature.
-Kanaka Durga Temple is one of the key attractions of Vijayawada, Andhra Pradesh.
+Kanaka Durga Temple is one of the key attractions of Vijayawada of Andhra Pradesh.

 There are many tales about the formation of the temple.
 Some say that Vijayawada was a barren land and being saddened by the suffering of the people, Lord Shiva bored through the hill to pass the river Krishna there, thus making the land fertile.
 Other say, that a certain sage prayed to Goddess Durga to vanquish the evil demon Mahisashura from the land.
 After completion of the quest, Goddess is believed to have made Indrakeelaa her residence.
 Another tale is that this is the very place where warrior Arjuna got his Pashupati weapon from Lord Shiva.
 As a tribute to the lord he established this temple.